A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Introduction

-We run extensive experiments on data of various types and sizes to evaluate our methods.
-The results show that bfVAE is more effective than existing disentangled VAEs in disentangling latent space with tabular input and has a near-zero false discovery rate for informative LDs.
-The LSDI results further reinforce this finding, with bfVAE attaining substantially higher scores than other objectives.
-Moreover, both FVH-LT and DBSR-LS consistently and reliably uncover disentangled, semantically meaningful, and domain-relevant LDs.
-To our knowledge, FVH-LT and DBSR-LS are the first techniques, coupled with the GAS procedure, that evaluate the latent space disentanglement effectiveness in VAEs for multiple data types without precise knowledge of ground-truth generative factors, providing a robust and general tool for interpretable representation learning.
+We run extensive experiments on synthetic and real data of various types and sizes to evaluate the united bfVAE framework and the proposed interpretability tools FVH-LT, DBSR-LS, GAS and LSSI.
+Across all datasets, bfVAE provides overall more favorable trade-off between disentanglement and reconstruction compared to the benchmark VAE frameworks in the studied experimental settings due to the flexibility in its formulation.
+LSSI agrees well with existing supervised disentanglement benchmarks, supporting its effectiveness as a metric for latent structural separation.
+Both FVH-LT and DBSR-LS consistently and reliably uncover disentangled and semantically meaningful LDs.
+To our knowledge, FVH-LT and DBSR-LS are the first techniques, coupled with the GAS procedure, that evaluate the latent space disentanglement effectiveness in VAEs for multiple data types without precise knowledge of ground-truth generative factors.